paulgribble/plaintext_workshop/README.md

 \end{document}
 ```

 We have used the `lipsum` package here to generate some placeholder text.
+We have also used the `titlesec` package to define custom styles for section headings.

 Here is what the article looks like: